ovh/docs/pages/platform/kubernetes-k8s/exposed-apis/guide.en-sg.md

 Admission plugins (defaults are not listed here):

-* `AlwaysPullImages`: Force every new pod to pull the required images every time.
+* `AlwaysPullImages`: Forces every new pod to pull the required images each time.
 In a multi-tenant cluster users can be assured that their private images can only be used by those who have the credentials to pull them.
 * `NodeRestriction`: Ensure that the kubelet is restricted to the Node and Pod objects that it could modify as defined.
 Such kubelets will only be allowed to modify their own NodeAPI object and PodAPI objects that are bound to their node.

 Authorization modes: